mdn/content/files/en-us/web/javascript/reference/lexical_grammar/index.md

 This page describes JavaScript's lexical grammar.
 The source text of ECMAScript scripts gets scanned from left to right and is converted into a sequence of input elements which are tokens, control characters, line terminators, comments or [white space](/en-US/docs/Glossary/Whitespace).
 ECMAScript also defines certain keywords and literals and has rules for automatic insertion of semicolons to end statements.

-## Control characters
+## Format-control characters

-Control characters have no visual representation but are used to control the interpretation of the text.
+Format-control characters have no visual representation but are used to control the interpretation of the text.

 | Code point | Name                  | Abbreviation | Description                                                                                                                                                                                                                    |
 | ---------- | --------------------- | ------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |